valory-xyz/mech-tools-dev/docs/index.md

     **Solution**: Make sure to add proper key names inside API_KEYS env

-7. **Issue**: Error: Number of agents cannot be greater than available keys.
+7. **Issue**: Error: Number of agent instances cannot be greater than available keys.

     **Solution**: It's possible the code editor is formatting env files so double check the format of the keys and values.
-So for example, for 1 agent system
+So for example, for 1 agent instance system

     ```txt
     Wrong: